All Net Resort & Arena: All Net Resort & Arena

 In June 2019, Robinson said the project was fully financed and that building designs would take approximately 45 days to receive county approval, while construction would take about three years.
 In August 2019, Robinson said he was in the final stages of getting his loan for the project, which was expected to cost nearly $3 billion.
 The project would be financed with money from Qatar, Zürich, and central banks in Europe.
 Moving the money into the U.S. was a lengthy process.
 Robinson's group had also invested more than $37 million into the project.

 In October 2020, the Clark County Commission granted a final six-month extension for the project to finalize agreements with the county.
 These included a decommissioning plan in the event that construction stops, and a development agreement, both of which were approved in April 2021.
 Robinson planned to purchase the property from the Lowdens for $400 million.
 Construction was scheduled to begin in October 2021, with the project now expected to cost $4 billion.
 However, these plans would be delayed as well, due to a dispute with Robinson's financiers.
 A new $4.7 billion funding package, financed by Active Capital Holdings, was announced in February 2022.
 However, Robinson said the announcement was premature.
 A new investor and funding package was unveiled in October 2022, a few weeks after some work resumed on the site.
-The project is expected to cost $4.9 billion, with completion by the end of 2025.
-In late November 2022, the start of construction on the project was delayed to September 2023.
+The project is expected to cost $4.9 billion, and construction was expected to begin by September 2023.

+Research was conducted at the site to prepare for future work related to underground parking.
+The project applied for a grading permit in mid-2023.
+Robinson hopes to have the project completed by the end of 2026, although this is contingent on the county's approval of the grading permit, which had yet to occur as of October 2023.
+Robinson said the arena would be beneficial to new resorts along the northern Strip, including Resorts World and Fontainebleau.

+The project's land use applications had expired and been extended several times.
+On November 21, 2023, commissioners denied a fourth extension request, putting an end to the project.

-All Net Resort & Arena is expected to include a 44-story and 63-story hotel, a movie theater, a bowling alley, restaurants, and conference space, among other features.
+All Net Resort & Arena was expected to include a 44-story and 63-story hotel, a movie theater, a bowling alley, restaurants, and conference space, among other features.

+Resurrection as LVXP Las Vegas

+In November 2024, developer LVXP announced to develop a 752-foot-tall resort project, and an arena on the strip.
+It would include 2,605 hotel rooms and condominium units across three towers and it would be the tallest building in the state.
+It will be designed by Steelman Partners, and the arena will be designed by AECOM.
+Clark County Commissioners approved the initial permits in December 2024.
+Approved by the county, construction could begin by 2025, until completion in 2029.